 So, the “auction” is the keyword search, and the ad space for that keyword search is what’s being sold.
-As you can see, ad space for paid search ads can appear at the top and at the bottom of SERPs.
+As you can see, ad space for paid search advertising can appear at the top and at the bottom of SERPs.